magieno/pristine-ts/docs/getting-started/index.md

 # Getting Started

-Pristine is a [Typescript](https://www.typescriptlang.org) framework for [NodeJS](https://nodejs.org/en/) that is extremely lightweight (very low number of dependencies on other npm packages), that offers incredible performance while coming out of the box with all the features you expect from a full-fledge framework.
+As mentioned in the readme.md, Pristine is a [Typescript](https://www.typescriptlang.org) framework for [NodeJS](https://nodejs.org/en/) that is extremely lightweight (very low number of dependencies on other npm packages), that offers incredible performance while providing all the features you expect from a full-fledge framework.

+In order to guide you in your learning, we've created this getting started guide.

 This Getting Started Guide is divided in chapters so we encourage you to read them in order to understand fully how to begin using Pristine in your project.

 ## Chapters

 1. [Overview](01-overview/00.index.md)
     1. [Setup](01-overview/01.setup.md)